Jarzka/stylefy/README.md

 - Sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements)
 - Use any other classes (such as Boostrap) easily with stylefy style definitions, override if necessary
 - Define general, inheriting styles (such as text color, font etc.) by putting them in the root component of the app
+- Define how your style behaves in different modes, for example mouse is on top of an element using the style

 # Requirements